xoolive/facile/lessons.md

 Basically, I use Python objects to wrap OCaml `value` type objects.
 An OCaml value can be an integer or a pointer to an OCaml structure.
 I had in mind how Python GC works by counting references to objects.
 OCaml GC moves objects in addition, so when you keep a pointer to an OCaml structure in your Python object and OCaml GC messes things up... you get the picture!

 The keywords are `caml_register_global_root(v)` and `caml_remove_global_root`.
 The idea is to allocate memory in C and to keep there a pointer to a `value` (which is a pointer to an OCaml structure itself).
 When the GC moves things, it will update the reference in the C memory as well.
-Thank you.

 #### `Makefile`, `scons`, `setuptools` etc.